tobych/django-feature-flipper/README.rst

 You can also do this::

-  {% feature login %}
+  {% feature profile %}
-    ... will only be output if the feature is enabled ...
+    ... will only be output if feature 'profile' is enabled ...
   {% disabled %}
     ... will only be output if the feature is disabled ...
   {% endfeature %}